Osaka needs 3 sets in first round at Brisbane

 The two-time Grand Slam champion and former world No. 1 took more than two hours and had 16 aces to beat Sakkari.

-In other matches Tuesday, eighth-seeded Madison Keys beat Czech qualifier Maria Bouzkova 6-2, 6-3.
-Keys will face local favorite Samantha Stosur in the second round.
+Elsewhere Tuesday, eighth-seeded Madison Keys beat Czech qualifier Marie Bouzkova 6-3, 6-2, and will face Sam Stosur in the second round.

 "Sam's always tough," Keys said.
 "I think she's beaten me every time we have played.
 It's also hard to play someone who is going to be playing at home and have the crowd and all that."